 “Unfortunately, the abbey only offers the staple water and bread,” Tarie said.
-“It’s part of living a simple life for the divine.
-Ah, there it is–Traveler’s Rest.”
+“It’s part of living a simple life for the divine.”

-They landed in a vacant lot outside of town.
+Less than an hour later, they landed in a vacant lot outside of town.
 Pepper tumbled onto ground painfully, thanks to a sloppy landing.
-Pepper swore at her incompetence.
+Pepper swore at her incompetence and held her stomach.
 Tarie rushed over to help her stand.

 “E-easy there, it was your first time in a while, wasn’t it?
 You got too excited with Atlas’ splendors,” he said, with a reproachful frown.
 “Anyway, it’s not very ladylike to swear.”

-Pepper dusted her dress off and glared at the monk “Where is this place you mentioned?
-We’re out to have a nice meal, right?”
-She folded her arms.
+Pepper hurled to the side.
+She then stood and dusted her dress off and glared at the monk “I’ll have my lunch out of me before tonight at this rate,” she snapped.
+She paused and sighed.
 “Sorry, I’m not setting a good mood here.
-Anyway, lead the way, Beyworth.”
+Lead the way, Beyworth.”

-The settlement they entered, Traveler’s Rest, was a large town, almost a city.
+The settlement they entered, Traveler’s Rest, was a sizable town.
 A wide variety of marvels stood among its gem-paved streets, comfortable inns, and well-stocked markets.
+Houses built in spacious rows, their structures of a pyramidal nature.
 The streets bustled with families, merchants, and tourists.
-The sounds of kids screaming playfully and wives berating their husbands flew over the chatter of shop owners hawking their wares.
-The smell of freshly baked goods tempted the nostrils.
+The sounds of kids screaming playfully and melodious flutes flew over the chatter of shop owners hawking their wares.
+The smell of freshly baked goods tickled the nostrils.

 Pepper noticed a tall humanoid made of reflective crystal trudging through the streets.
 It was a golem forged in crystal technology and programmed to serve the public good.
 More designed for physical labor than combat, the slender golem moved carefully through the thick crowds, carrying bundles of miscellaneous items.
-Small spheres of brass, security drones, zoomed along the city roofs, letting our soft whirls that melded with the noise of the town.
+Small spherical vessels darted above the town, tugging floating merchandise behind.

-Pepper paused on a man in rags, chained at the ankles and arms with reflective crystal shackles.
+The girl paused on a man in rags, chained at the ankles and arms with reflective crystal shackles.
 Dirt smeared on his face, adding to the man’s deprived demeanor.
-On his exposed forearm, the tattoo of a dragon shone ominously.
+On his exposed forearm, the tattoo of a dragon.
 Two guards in blue jumpsuits and plated shoulder pads shoved the man forward.
 Their belts dangled with electrical batons.

 “A dangerous bunch they are, these bastards,” the other said.
 “They’re almost as bad as those Elemental wretches.
 This filth here deserves to be locked up for his crimes.”